cansinacarer/Offer-Decisioning-with-Machine-Learning/README.md

 We have implemented the selected model in an offer decisioning web application.
 This application allows the user to input a customer profile details and the application shows the user the offer that has the highest predicted influence for that profile.

 This application is deployed at [https://offer-decisioning-starbucks.montreal.cansin.net](https://offer-decisioning-starbucks.montreal.cansin.net).
-You can see the code for this application in the `web-application` directory of this repository.
+You can see the code for this application in the `web_app` directory of this repository.

 The deployed application is runs the latest version from this repository using a continuous deployment pipeline.

 ## Other Notes

 -   Please see the notebook file for the steps of this analysis and the conclusions.

 -   This project is submitted in partial fulfillment of the Data Scientist Nanodegree Program from Udacity.

 ### Running the Web Application and the Notebook